 If the trip to Bremen is not too far for you, the Planet Arcade is also a great option.

-30. Take it easy with bowling and skittles
+30. Bowling and skittles

 You can simply let the ball roll in some of the larger bowling alleys in Hamburg.
 These often also have billiard tables and other fun and arcade games on offer.